wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-managing-data.md

 | ---------------   |----------------
 |China East   |China North

-In the unlikely event that a primary region data is lost, Microsoft attempts to recover it.
+In the unlikely event that a primary region data is lost, Azure attempts to recover it.
 If the primary data cannot be recovered, then geo-failover is performed and the affected customers will be notified about this through their subscription.